meltoner/agrofelis/components/vehicle-lidar/readme.md

 </div>

-The total cost to manufacture the Agrofelis front sensors Lidar controller, exclusive of shipping and labor cost, amounts to approximately **159** euros.
+The total cost to manufacture the Agrofelis front sensors Lidar controller, excluding shipping and labor cost, amounts to approximately **159** euros.

 # Conclusion